fujaba/fulibFx/README.md

 ### ✨ Initialization, rendering and cleanup

 Within your controller class, you have the ability to define methods that are automatically triggered when the controller is initialized, rendered or destroyed.
-These methods should be annotated with either `@ControllerEvent.onInit` or `@ControllerEvent.onRender` to specify their respective execution points.
+These methods should be annotated with either `@onInit`, `@onRender` or `@onDestroy` to specify their respective execution points.

 ```java